 Energy conservation in the course of daily activities is very important.
-The Occupational Therapist will teach you, and offer you customised advice on how to do this.
-Below is a very brief summary.
+Your occupational therapist will teach and offer you customised advice on how to do this.
+Here is a very brief summary and some tips to follow below:

-- 1. Rearrange the environment - Keep frequently used items in easily reached places. - Replace existing heavy items with lighter ones: for example, use plastic plates and cups rather than glass or porcelain. - Install long handles on taps and doorknobs. - Adjust workspaces, such as raising a tabletop to eliminate awkward positions. - Consider moving your bed to the first floor to eliminate stair climbing.
+1. Rearrange the environment

+- Keep frequently used items in places that can be reached easily. - Replace existing heavy items with lighter ones (e.g. use plastic plates and cups rather than glass or porcelain). - Install long handles on taps and doorknobs. - Adjust workspaces, such as raising the tabletop to eliminate awkward positions. - Consider moving your bed to the first floor to eliminate stair climbing.